 For some time now I’ve been hearing people talking about Lisbon, everyone I know that has visited the city were amazed.
 I’ve decided to change my plans for this summer and visited the Portuguese capital for four days.
-Let’s see if the city of the seven hills is really that special!
+Let’s see what are the things to do in Lisbon and if the city of the seven hills is really that special!

 Things to do in Lisbon – Day 1: Arrival at Lisbon